 GRE Subject: Not required

 Financial aid: Public humanities master's students are eligible for partial financial aid.
-In recent years, admitted students requesting program aid have been awarded a tuition scholarship equal to half the total cost of tuition.
+In recent years, admitted students requesting program aid have been awarded a tuition scholarship equal to 40% the total cost of tuition.
 In addition, the public humanities program provides other support for student activities.
 Each year students are awarded $500 for travel to conferences and to support research and other educational activities.
 For students looking for jobs during the academic year, the public humanities program also makes available a variety of public humanities-related employment opportunities both at the John Nicholas Brown Center, the home of the program, and at local institutions.
 These positions pay an hourly salary and work hours can be scheduled to complement students' schedules.
 Some funding is also available to help students finance their summer practicum experience.
 Funding opportunities are available elsewhere at the University, including occasional masters teaching assistantships available for M.A. students.

 Application deadline: January 15